vanklompf/vanklompf.github.io/_posts/2019-10-25-shrinking-structure-part1.md

 alt="Andrei Alexandrescu" width="480" height="360" border="10" /></a>
 </p>

 There are also so many factors not modelled by language standard itself, like aggressive inlining, loop unrolling, link time-optimisation, vectorisation, intrinsics and builtins.
 And deeper there is yet another layer to performance optimisations: underlying hardware characteristics and architecture.
 This includes CPU architecture (x86, ARM, etc.), cache hierarchy, NUMA, SIMD, alignment.
 There are different techniques allowing to make use of hardware specifics.
-In this and few upcoming posts I will try to show few examples of optimizing on few ways how to optimise high performance code to be more cache and memory friendly by reducing the size of data being processed.
+In this and few upcoming posts I will try to show few examples of optimizing high performance code to be more cache and memory friendly by reducing the size of data being processed.

 ## Cache is the king
 It is rather well known that one of the most important optimisation is making code cache friendly.
 One of the questions candidates might hear from me on the interview is: What is numerical complexity of summing all elements from vector and what from the list?
 What is real life difference in performance?
 Why difference exists?
 And most people get it right: vector has higher performance because accessing memory in linear fashion is faster than accessing scattered elements of list.
 It is sometimes less obvious why exactly contiguous access is faster, but this is a topic for another discussion.